jsa-research/limbus-buildgen/README.md

 Currently version 1.0.0 is used.

 ## Compile
-sea-strap.js uses mocha & should.js to perform unit-testing.
 Grunt is currently just used to boostrap the library as duktape doesn't provide file I/O.